brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 Here's where the conversation usually goes off the rails.
 Yes, AI is novel.
 Yes, it's fascinating.
 Yes, the technology is developing at a mind-blowing pace.
 But that doesn't mean we need to throw out every existing framework for thinking about technology, law, ethics, and accountability.

-At the end of the day, AI is software.
+> At the end of the day, AI is software.
 It's developed by companies to perform tasks, usually to make money.
+{: .prompt-info }

-If it doesn't do its job accurately or safely, we shouldn't give it a pass just because it feels different to traditional software systems.
+If AI doesn't do its job accurately or safely, we shouldn't give it a pass just because it feels different to traditional software systems.

-When your spreadsheet crashes and corrupts a month's worth of data, you don't shrug and say "well, software is just too complex to be held to normal standards."
 When your online banking app has a security flaw, the bank doesn't get to claim "the system is too mysterious for us to be responsible."
 When an autonomous vehicle kills someone, the company shouldn't escape liability because "AI is cutting edge."

 A general theme you'll see throughout this series is discussing precedents, logic, and practices from the current tech and economic landscape that are readily applicable to AI.
 We've dealt with automation before.
 We've dealt with complex systems before.
 We've dealt with technologies that companies deploy without adequate testing before.
 We have legal frameworks, ethical principles, and regulatory approaches that work.
 Let's use them.